mjdorma/funconf/docs/source/bottle.rst

 .. literalinclude:: examples/webapp.py

-The configuration changes the default host address to *0.0.0.0*.
+The above configuration overrides the default host address to *0.0.0.0*.
 In this program, configuration is applied and overridden in the following order:

-* Decorated function's default keyword value.
+1. Decorated function's default keyword value.
-* Defined configuration options.
+2. Defined configuration options.
-* Environment variables.
+3. Environment variables.
-* Input command line interface parameters.
+4. Input command line interface parameters.

-The port option has been included into the config file to ensure that the :py:class:`funconf.Config` object contains the updated *port* value that may have been set in an environment variable or set through the CLI.
-Now we have a neat way of getting the global configuration state for both *host* and *port* under the ``config.web`` object.
+The port option has been included into the config file to ensure that the :py:class:`funconf.Config` object contains the *port* value that has been provided by `begins`_.
+Now we have a neat way of storing and accessing the application's global configuration state for both *host* and *port* under the ``config.web`` object.

 Here is what the help printout should look like for this application::